 - 1-6: 1953 – 1960s

 - 2-4: 1981 – 1992

 - 2-5: 1993 – 1996

 After the ride closed in 1996 the track stayed for many years and so did the train in the station, but in 2000 they were all removed.
-And now even though the route has been left empty, with bushes and trees taking over remainders of the ride are still visible throughout the woods between Merrie England and Gloomy Woods.
+Even though the route was left empty, with bushes and trees taking over, remainders of the ride were still visible throughout the woods between Merrie England and Gloomy Woods.

-The Stations at both Gloomy Wood (2) and Merrie England (5) are still in place.
-Also from the Flume queue line, the corrugated roof of the Railway tunnel can be seen below the first drop of the ride (3).
-And while riding the Flume itself you get an excellent ariel view of the old train route, which runs between it and the Gardens.
+The Stations at both Gloomy Wood (2) and Merrie England (5) remained in place.
+Also from the Flume queue line, the corrugated roof of the Railway tunnel could be seen below the first drop of the ride (3), and while riding the Flume itself you could get an excellent aerial view of the old train route.

-From the Sky Ride it is also possible to see the route the train took through Merrie England.
-Looking down onto the roof of the complex of buildings in Merrie England it is clear to see that there are in fact three buildings built alongside each other: The stable building (currently a restaurant), the old Blacksmith (now hold games and food stalls.) and a building in between them (the toilets and Sepia Photo Shop).
-This middle building is built on the area the train track used to run in between the Black Smiths and Stables.
+From the Sky Ride it was also possible to see the route the train took through Merrie England.
+Looking down onto the complex of buildings, the following could be seen: the stable building, the old Blacksmith (now hold games stalls) and buildings in between them (the toilets and what was initially Sepia Photo Shop).
+These middle buildings are built on the area the train track used to run in between the Blacksmith and Stables.